vdn-projects/car-recognition/README.md

 ### How to start the test with images not in original dataset (car_ims.tgz)

 - Put all desired photos to be tested in `./dataset/test_model/grabcars`
-- Prepare the `grab_cars_test.lst` file in `./dataset/test_model/misc_files` as a input for mxnet to produce `.rec` files for testing process.
+- Prepare the `grab_cars_test.lst` file in `./dataset/test_model/misc_files` as a input for mxnet library to produce `.rec` files for testing process.
 There are available sample of `.lst` files for reference.
 The structure of list file is as below (refer [HERE](https://mxnet.incubator.apache.org/versions/master/faq/recordio.html)):
   > integer_image_index \t label_index \t path_to_image

 <p align="center">